eqlz/fsnd-project-logs-analysis/README.md

 Project logs analysis is a python application to generate reports based on information from database *news*.

 Databse news is a PostgreSQL database for a fictional news website. news database has three tables: articles, authors, and log.
-Table articles contains information of newspaper articles like article author title and so on.
+Table articles contains information of newspaper articles like article author, title and so on.
 Table authors has information related to news authors, such as author's name.
 Table log has a database row for each time a reader loaded a web page.

 When running the python application, following reports will be generated:
 * the top three most viewed articles